 “Mike, I’ve every confidence in your abilities.
 You’ll solve it.”

 “I-I’m not confident, Hosgrove.
-We are unable to keep anything sent into the past intact beyond thirty seconds.”
+We are unable to keep anything sent into the past intact beyond forty seconds.”

 Richard’s body tingled as sensation returned.
 His head spun.
 He kept his eyes closed and listened.

 “Wow, for such a well-muscled man, he appears positively gaunt,” the young man said.
 “Uh, I see you’re using restraints on him.
 I guess it’s a good idea, but won’t that start things on the wrong foot?”

 “I’ve given it some thought, and decided that it would be best if we explain things to him first.
 Then we can release the straps.”

 Where were the sounds of battle, or if done, the groans of the wounded and dying?
 And why is there no stench of blood and shit and sweat?
 The language I’m hearing—what is it?
 Why is it familiar but strange?
 Where am I?
 It can no longer be Redemore, can it?

 He opened his eyes for but a trice and was so blinded by the bright light; his eyes snapped shut in protest.
 His heart raced.
 He forced himself to listen.

 “Mike, can we return him if we have to?” the older man asked.